i-aiymen/team1/README.md

 - [ ] Add more levels
 - [ ] Work on the story experience
 - [ ] Add Bullet and explosion sounds
+- [ ] Add comments for all class and instance methods
+- [ ] Refactor level1.rb code

 ## Bugs